hls97/DailyTermWebsite/README.md

 Limitations and Design Flaws:
   Currently, the website requires a full page refresh to load a new question.
 Additionally, quizlet contains sets of questions with restricted access, and thus an additional refresh is required.
 Further development on the website should make calls to API without refreshing the website.
+  As quizlet is a public access database, many sets/terms from the API have strange text and/or improper term to    definition format.
+Further implementation may see checks for proper terms.

   Harold Shen @hlshen@ucsd.edu